-This section will address the question of whether the ETHUSD_NY is possessed of integrity in the specific sense applied by securities regulations.
+This section will address the question of whether ETHUSD_AP is possessed of integrity in the specific sense applied by securities regulations.
 The practical imperative is that a benchmark requires integrity because it will be used for a wide range of activities such as asset valuation, settlement of financial risk, risk management, NAV calculation, unit creation and unit redemption.
-Specifically, the benchmark must both be shown to be free of manipulation and furthermore, it must be administered and calculated in a manner that deters and impedes manipulation.
+Specifically, the benchmark must both be shown to be free of manipulation, and be administered and calculated in a manner that deters and impedes manipulation.